posm/OpenMapKitWebsite/_includes/Workflow.md

 ##### Download forms from ODK Form Server

 Go to **Get Blank Form** to download your completed forms from the OMK Form Server.
+If you used the pyxform tool you can skip this step as well.

 {:.imageSize}
 ![]( https://cloud.githubusercontent.com/assets/506078/7143731/e0964bde-e295-11e4-850b-b41c01306b51.png) |